Ouranosinc/pavics-sdi/docs/source/processes/advanced_climate.rst

    A map of the dissimilarity metric computed from mean annual precipitation and temperature values in Montreal over the period 1970-1990.

-.. autoclass:: flyingpigeon.processes.SpatialAnalogProcess
+.. autoprocess:: flyingpigeon.processes.SpatialAnalogProcess

-.. autoclass:: flyingpigeon.processes.MapSpatialAnalogProcess
+.. autoprocess:: flyingpigeon.processes.MapSpatialAnalogProcess
    :noindex:

 .. rubric:: References